bindingflare/SimpleSidebar/README.md

 | b             | build succeeded | Yes           |
 | t             | tested          | Yes           |

-Changes final does not mean that the feature will be final in future builds.
+Changes final does not mean that the feature will stay final in future builds.
 ***
 ## Planned for future releases
 - Placeholder API support